Wiladams/ndt/projects/README.md

-snapview - take a snapshot of your screen and watch it spirograph - watch it twirl, [SPACE] to see a different view svgcolors - just mouse around pretty colors wavemaker - move mouse around, watch pretty patterns
+snapview - take a snapshot of your screen and watch it spirograph - watch it twirl, [SPACE] to see a different view svgcolors - just mouse around pretty colors timeflies - press [UP][DOWN] to get more or less time, [ESC] to quit time.  click to stop time, time never stands still wavemaker - move mouse around, watch pretty patterns

 These dactions were created using a programming environment called 'ndt', which can be found here: